trianglecity/mapreduce-vs-spark-docker/README.md

 NOTICE3 : The WordCount MapReduce example is from https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html

-NOTICE4 : The Google Books Ngram dataset is usef for the Spark example.
+NOTICE4 : The Google Books Ngram dataset is used for the Spark example.

 The instructions below are given to run the examples.